wanghaoze/SeamC/README.md

 This is a practice of Seam Carving algorithm

-Based on flask and python.
+Based on flask & python & HTML & JavaScript.

 Other used tools: Linux & Windows & uwsgi & nginx.